Skip to main content

-The recent election campaign has caused decided schisms in relationships.
+The recent political climate has caused decided schisms in relationships.

-Overall, the breakdown in relationships is having an impact on every level, financial, social, psychological, and in some cases is causing long lasting breaks in our communities among friends and families.
-There is a high cost involved in how we communicate and treat each other.
+Overall, the breakdown in relationships is impacting every level, financial, social, and psychological, and in some cases is causing long-lasting breaks in our communities among friends and families.
+A high cost is involved in how we communicate and treat each other.

 Joining host, Dennis McCuistion, to talk about the dangers as well as solutions to broken and fractured relationships are guests: